 The Importance of a Philosophy of Life

 In contrast to our evolutionary programming, a Philosophy of Life can help us to seize our one chance at living.
-Without a Philosophy of Life a real danger exists.
+Without a Philosophy of Life, a real danger exists.
 We might pursue valueless things and therefore waste our lives.
-In contrast a Philosophy of Life helps us to discern between what is worth pursuing and what isn’t.
-It offers us a help for decision-making.
+In contrast, a Philosophy of Life helps us to discern between what is worth pursuing and what isn’t.
+It offers us help for decision-making.
 It also simplifies daily living.
 Our decisions become relatively straightforward.
 If we don’t have a philosophy in life, we will have difficulties making choices.
 If we have a philosophy in life, choices become simple: we choose what is more likely to help us attain our grand goal.
-Additionally a Philosophy of Life can make us more accepting of death.
-By knowing what was worth pursuing, we spent our time pursuing it and attained it to the extend that it was possible for us.
+Additionally, a Philosophy of Life can make us more accepting of death.
+By knowing what was worth pursuing, we spent our time pursuing it and attained it to the extent that it was possible for us.
 Thus, while others will desperately want to delay death, even though we might still want to prolong our lives, there’s a good chance we won’t feel cheated in the end.

 “I think the biggest mistake, the one made by a huge number of people, is to have no philosophy of life at all.”WILLIAM Irvine, “A Guide To The Good Life”

 Even though adopting a Philosophy of Life is rarely encouraged by society and most people, it can save you from wasting your life.
-A grand goal and an efficient strategy for attaining it might help you to pursue what is meaningful, instead of what is expedient and in the end you may look back on your life without regrets but joy.
-Joy for a life well lived.
+A grand goal and an efficient strategy for attaining it might help you to pursue what is meaningful, instead of what is expedient and in the end, you may look back on your life without regrets but joy.
+Joy for a life well-lived.